 Why is Eid Celebrated?

-The holiday of Eid is celebrated because the prophet Muhammed (PBUH) gave the two holidays of Eid great importance in the Islamic Calendar and said that Allah (SWT) has fixed these two days for joy and festivities.
+The holiday of Eid is celebrated because the prophet Muhammed (PBUH) gave the two holidays of Eid great importance in the Islamic Calendar and said that Allah (SWT) has fixed these two occasions for joy and festivities.

 How is Eid ul Fitr Celebrated?